 Please outline the rationale for the formative and summative assessment methods chosen.
 What steps have been taken to ensure assessment is inclusive e.g. alignment of formative and summative assessment and scaffolding of assessment tasks), and how this fits with the overall programme approach.

-The assessment approach for Creative Music Production 1 consists of a single element of summative assessment, complemented by a corresponding element of formative assessment.
-The summative assessment aligns with the comprehensive structure of the module, emphasising the application of creative practice by means of producing a portfolio of work accompanied by critical reflection.
-SA1 Portfolio of Creative Practice - 15mins duration
+The assessment approach for Creative Music Production 2 involves a single element of summative assessment accompanied by a corresponding element of formative assessment.
+The summative assessment mirrors the comprehensive structure of the module and necessitates the presentation of creative practice through an e-portfolio.
+Within the e-portfolio, students are expected to showcase the continuous refinement of their individual production style and voice, supported by various media forms, including video, audio examples, and pertinent research documentation.